apache/hudi/docs/writing_data.md

 ## Datasource Writer

-The `hoodie-spark` module offers the DataSource API to write (and also read) any data frame into a Hudi dataset.
+The `hudi-spark` module offers the DataSource API to write (and also read) any data frame into a Hudi dataset.
 Following is how we can upsert a dataframe, while specifying the field names that need to be used for `recordKey => _row_key`, `partitionPath => partition` and `precombineKey => timestamp`

 ```
 inputDF.write()
-       .format("com.uber.hoodie")
+       .format("org.apache.hudi")
        .options(clientOpts) // any of the Hudi client opts can be passed in as well
        .option(DataSourceWriteOptions.RECORDKEY_FIELD_OPT_KEY(), "_row_key")
        .option(DataSourceWriteOptions.PARTITIONPATH_FIELD_OPT_KEY(), "partition")